 Deeds not Words Partnerships:

 The new writing commission for Deeds not Words has been funded by CNES and a local bequest from Janet Macleod(1935-2014).
 Rural Nations has developed partnerships with the following organisations as the work was developed towards production:

-- Arts nan Eilean Rural Venues Network to present the work on tour in rural venues in the Outer Hebrides.
+- Arts nan Eilean Rural Venues Network presented the work on tour in rural venues in the Outer Hebrides.

-- Deeds not Words has been selected as the Hebrides show to be performed as part of the Reclaim the Future Project and will be reinvented and presented in Dunkerque, France on 15th July 2018 with Brigitte Mounier and Compagnie des Mers du Nord.
+- Deeds not Words was selected as the Hebrides show to be reinvented as part of the Reclaim the Future Project in Dunkerque, France on 15th July 2018 with Brigitte Mounier and Compagnie des Mers du Nord.